gsi-upm/senpy/docs/usage.rst

 -----

 First of all, you need to install the package.
-See :doc:`installation` for installation instructions.
+See :doc:`installation` for instructions.
 Once installed, the `senpy` command should be available.

 .. toctree::
+   :maxdepth: 1

+   server
    SenpyClientUse
-   server
    commandline